UserNombre/usernombre.github.io/_posts/2025-06-17-linux-program-execution-part-i.md

     Further reading:
     - {{ "https://lwn.net/Articles/531114/" | generate_resource: "Namespaces in operation, part 1: namespaces overview" }}
     - {{ "https://blog.quarkslab.com/digging-into-linux-namespaces-part-1.html" | generate_resource: "Digging into Linux namespaces - part 1" }}

+[^linux-signals]:
+    Of course we can still interact with the shell through signals, but that's a story for some other time.

+[^linux-scheduling]:
+    A good overview, even if somewhat dated, of Linux's core scheduling principles, algorithms, as well as implementation details can be found on [UtLK 7](https://www.oreilly.com/library/view/understanding-the-linux/0596005652/ch07.html).

+    Further reading:
+    - {{ "https://lwn.net/Articles/87729/" | generate_resource: "The staircase scheduler" }}
+    - {{ "https://lwn.net/Articles/224865/" | generate_resource: "The Rotating Staircase Deadline Scheduler" }}
+    - {{ "https://lwn.net/Articles/230574/" | generate_resource: "Schedulers: the plot thickens" }}
+    - {{ "https://lwn.net/Articles/922405/" | generate_resource: "The extensible scheduler class" }}
+    - {{ "https://lwn.net/Articles/925371/" | generate_resource: "An EEVDF CPU scheduler for Linux" }}

+[^linux-timers]:
+    The timer subsystem is quite complex, and since different systems can have different timing devices and configurations I'm not sure if there is a general case.
+For this reason, we assume that periodic interrupts are handled by the local APIC in each CPU.

+    Further reading:
+    - {{ "https://wiki.osdev.org/Timer_Interrupt_Sources" | generate_resource: "Timer Interrupt Sources" }}
+    - {{ "https://0xax.gitbooks.io/linux-insides/content/Timers/linux-timers-5.html" | generate_resource: "Introduction to the clockevents framework" }}
+    - {{ "https://www.linuxfoundation.org/webinars/the-ticking-beast-a-deep-dive-into-timers-timekeeping-tick-and-tickless-kernels" | generate_resource: "The Ticking Beast" }}

+[^linux-context-switch]:
+    A description of the context switch can be found on [UtLK 3.3](https://www.oreilly.com/library/view/understanding-the-linux/0596005652/ch03s03.html), but because it was written for version 2.6 and contains i386 specific code, much has changed since.
+Instead, I recommend reading the [Evolution of the x86 context switch in Linux](https://www.maizure.org/projects/evolution_x86_context_switch_linux/), which explores the context switch across different kernel versions, including a more recent one (4.16).

+[^linux-asm-offsets]:
+    The previous task is referenced by `%rdi`, and {{ "TASK_threadsp" | generate_definition_link }}
+    is a constant containing the offset of the `thread.sp` field within `task_struct`.
+These constants are generated quite early in the {{ "top-level Kbuild" | generate_file_link: "linux", "Kbuild", "26" }}
+    and are mostly used in assembly code, which doesn't have access to C structures.